Randy Orton: World championship reigns (2010–2013)

+On the May 6 episode of SmackDown, Orton defeated Christian to win the World Heavyweight Championship for the second time.
+He feuded with Christian over the title, retaining at Over the Limit on May 22 and Capitol Punishment on June 19.
+Orton lost the title to Christian via disqualification at Money in the Bank on July 17, he won the championship back from Christian in a No Holds Barred match at SummerSlam on August 14.
+Orton ended his feud with Christian when he retained the World Heavyweight Championship in a steel cage match on the August 30 episode of SmackDown.
+Orton then lost the title to Mark Henry at Night of Champions on September 18, and failed to regain it two weeks later in a Hell in a Cell match at Hell in a Cell on October 2.

 Orton reignited his feud with Wade Barrett after both were named captain for a traditional 5-on-5 Survivor Series elimination match.
 On the November 11 episode of SmackDown, Orton lost a match to Barrett after Barrett poked Orton in the eye.
 On the November 14 episode of Raw SuperShow, Orton won a rematch by disqualification after Team Barrett interfered.
 Orton's team was defeated at Survivor Series on November 20 with Barrett and Cody Rhodes being the sole survivors.
 Barrett then began attacking and distracting Orton during matches.
 At TLC: Tables, Ladders, & Chairs on December 18, Orton defeated Barrett in a tables match after he put Barrett through the table with an RKO.
 Barrett and Orton continued their feud on the December 23 episode of SmackDown, where they brawled backstage and Orton hit Barrett with an RKO onto a car.
-This led to a Falls Count Anywhere match on December 30 episode of SmackDown, in which Barrett pushed Orton down a flight of stairs, resulting in a herniated disc, which sidelined Orton for four weeks.
+This led to a Falls Count Anywhere match on the December 30 episode of SmackDown, in which Barrett pushed Orton down a flight of stairs, resulting in a herniated disc, which sidelined Orton for four weeks.
 On the January 27, 2012, episode of SmackDown, he returned to the ring and attacked Barrett.
 On the February 3 episode of SmackDown, Orton defeated Barrett in a No Disqualification match to end the feud.